isb-cgc/readthedocs/docs/source/sections/gcp-info/Workflow-Costs.rst

  - Google provides an on site preview of costs and discounts per machine type

    - `Google Platform Pricing Calculator  <https://cloud.google.com/products/calculator>`_

+   Compute engine comparisons between the workflow examples (cloud shell vs compute engine for public bam file).
+   Screenshot of the N1 instance to show how much it would cost

+   Contact us, looking to run large jobs, we can help you optimize your costs.

+   Relatively inexpensive
+   Preemptible VMs as a option to cut costs